Updated: Feb 15, 2021

 - I learned about Jesus, the Son of God, and Savior of the World.
 And I learned that He died for my sins on the cross (Romans 5:8).

 - I learned that I could not earn God’s favor by my attempted good works.
 Rather, my righteous deeds were like filthy rags in the eyes of a perfect God (Isaiah 64:6).

 - Instead, the only way I could be saved was to trust in the fact that Jesus died for my sins.
 I could be saved from my sins by having faith in what He accomplished on the cross (Ephesians 2:8-9).

-As I look back on my 19 years, I realize that everything has changed in my life as a result of God saving me in 1998.
+As I look back on my 23 years, I realize that everything has changed in my life as a result of God saving me in 1998.
 I know that I wouldn’t be married to Kristen and that I wouldn’t be the dad to four amazing boys.
-We know that we wouldn’t be in Dallas and be at Watermark Community Church.
-I know that I wouldn’t be a part of the amazing group of friends I have in Dallas and all over the country.
+We know that we wouldn’t be in Waco and be at Harris Creek (and in Dallas and at Watermark Community Church before that).
+I know that I wouldn’t be a part of the amazing group of friends I have in Waco and all over the country.
 I know that I wouldn’t be working as a marriage pastor, getting to help prepare nearly weds for marriage and help establish newlyweds once they’re married.